PacktPublishing/Learn-OpenCV-4-By-Building-Projects-Second-Edition/Chapter_10/README.md

 ## Steps to build

-To compile on linux, Mac or windows using Mingw
+To compile on Linux, mac or Windows using Mingw

 ```
 mkdir build